 Take a virtual tour of a gallery, museum or zoo.
 From the Museum of Modern Art in New York to our very own Natural History Museum there are some great virtual tours for children.

 Make the most of the great outdoors – it’s free!
-Go on a mini beast hunt identifying insects or set up a treasure hunt (while safely social distancing).
+Combine your daily exercise with a mini beast hunt identifying insects or set up a treasure hunt (while safely social distancing).

 Plant some seeds – beans, lettuce – even try an apple pip.
 See how they grow – you might have something tasty to eat later in the year.